tillepille/mailsolved-delete-Delivery-failures/README.md

 One option is to delete them all by hand.
 Second option is to use this script:

-  1. enter your mail server, pw , username
+  1. enter your mail server, pw , username in the script
-  2. enter your connection to the database
-  3. enter your db prefix on $dbTable.
-All subscpriptions are in the table _entries.
-  4. run the script and get a simple output that tells you everything you need to know.
+  2. run the script and get a simple output that tells you everything you need to know.

   - The Script searches the MIME 2.0 header
   - puts it on the screen